athirazizi/RayTracing/README.md

 }
 ```

-This checks if the image needs resizing, and if so, then it releases and reallocates the memory of the image.
+This checks if the image needs resizing, and if so, it releases and reallocates the memory of the image.

-In the `Render()` function, we want to call `Resize()` and then we can render.
+In the `Render()` function, we want to call `Resize()` before we render the image.

 We also had a CPU side buffer for the image data which we need to put in the class: